Information Technology: Network Administration

 Institution: Griffith University

-Information: Griffith University will grant up to one and a half (1.5) to two (2) year of advanced standing of related Griffith University undergraduate Bachelor degree on completion of an NBCC diploma.
+Information: Griffith University will grant up to one and a half (1.5) years of advanced standing (ie. entry into the fourth semester) of the Bachelor of Information Technology degree to graduates of the Information Technology Network Administration program.

 Disclaimer: This web copy provides guidance to prospective students, applicants, current students, faculty and staff.
 Although advice is readily available on request, the responsibility for program selection ultimately rests with the student.
 Programs, admission requirements and other related information is subject to change.